Reauheau/wilson/SETUP_ALIAS.md

 # Open your .zshrc
 nano ~/.zshrc

-# Add this line at the end:
+# Add this line at the end (adjust path to your installation):
+alias wilson='/path/to/wilson/wilson.sh'

+# Or if installed in home directory:
-alias wilson='/Users/roderick.vannievelt/IdeaProjects/wilson/wilson.sh'
+alias wilson='$HOME/wilson/wilson.sh'

 # Save and reload
 source ~/.zshrc